jdawkinsdew/ExpressJS-lambda-serverless-boilerplate/README.md

-# NodeJS Lambda Serverless Boilerplate
+# ExpressJS Lambda Serverless Boilerplate

-A boilerplate project for building Node.js applications using Express, AWS Lambda, and Serverless framework.
+A boilerplate project for building Express.js applications using Express, AWS Lambda, and Serverless framework.
 It provides a foundation to quickly set up a serverless architecture with sample endpoints, making it easier to get started with serverless development.

 ## Features